jo288/KoKo_WebProject_FA19/submit-FINAL.md

 Each team member should sign their name and include today's date and time to submit **FINAL VERSION**.

-- Full Name of Each Contributing Team Member:Jinju Ouck, Kaitlyn Li, Khalid Nadi, Tricia Park
+- Full Name of Each Contributing Team Member: Jinju Ouck, Kaitlyn Li, Khalid Nadi, Tricia Park
-- Date & Time: 5/7/2019
+- Date & Time: 5/7/2019, 3:53 pm